UniMath/agda-unimath/src/synthetic-homotopy-theory/equivalences-coforks.lagda.md

 ```

 [commutes](foundation-core.commuting-squares-of-maps.md), and `K` a coherence
-datum filling the inside --- we have two stacks of squares
+datum "filling the inside" --- we have two stacks of squares

 ```text
            i                        i